pantheon-systems/wp-native-php-sessions/README.md

 ## Upgrade Notice ##

 ### 1.4.0-dev ###
 Adds a WP-CLI command to add an index to the sessions table if one does not exist already.
-If you need to run this command, a notice will appear in your admin dashboard.
-Otherwise, no action is necessary.
+If you installed this plugin before version 1.2.2, you likely need to run this command.
+However, regardless of version at installation a notice will appear in your admin dashboard if your database table is missing the index.
+If no notice appears, no action is necessary.

 ## Changelog ##